awsdocs/aws-lambda-developer-guide/doc_source/configuration-tags.md

 ## Using tags with the AWS Command Line Interface<a name="configuration-tags-cli"></a>

-You can use the console to create functions that have tags, add tags to existing functions, and to filter functions by the tags that you add\.
+You can use the AWS CLI to create functions that have tags, add tags to existing functions, and to filter functions by the tags that you add\.

 ### Permissions required for working with tags<a name="permissions-required-for-working-with-tags-cli"></a>